andre-j3sus/vHive/remote-firecracker-snapshots-poc/README.md

    mc alias set myminio http://localhost:9000 ROOTUSER CHANGEME123
    ```

-4. Create a bucket.
+4. [Optional] Create a bucket.
 This will create a bucket called `snapshots` in the MinIO server:

    ```bash
    mc mb myminio/snapshots
    ```

+   This is optional because the program will create the bucket if it does not exist.

 ---